MLSysOps/MLE-agent/README.md

 **Keia (MLE-Agent)** is designed to be a pair agent for machine learning engineers or researchers.
 It includes two modes: **Baseline Mode** and **Advanced Mode**.

-**Baseline Mode** is designed to quickly build a baseline model for users' projects.
+:coffee: **Baseline Mode** is designed to quickly build a baseline model for users' projects.

-**Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools and new methods, and suggest optimizations for users' machine learning projects.
+:fire: **Advanced Mode (Coming Soon)** is designed to utilize users' favorite MLOps tools and new methods, and suggest optimizations for users' machine learning projects.